HEBREW DECODED BIBLE STUDIES

-We have to be faithful to disciple members of New Breed Assembly and teach them the values of serving Yah through the Ministry of Helps.
+We have to be faithful to disciple members of THE GAA-Detroit Assembly and teach them the values of serving Yah through the Ministry of Helps.
 The Ministry of Helps at New Breed began as a vision, was planted into the Assembly as a seed and through the watering of the word through the years has brought forth fruit in its season.

 The primary purpose of this course is to provide to the members of New Breed a resource to become excellent ministers and servants to the Body of Yahusha today.
 Then allow them to release their ministers to do the work Yah has called them to and to make provision for every believer to find their place in the Body today, that we might fulfill Ephesians 4: 12 (Amp.)
 “His intention was the perfecting and the full equipping of the saints (His consecrated people). [that they should do] the work of the ministering toward building up Yahusha’s body (the Assembly),” that we call all be fitly joined together.
 Knitted together as a body of believers, each functioning in their proper role.

 Finally, it is our desire to demonstrate that Yah provides harmony and order.
 We are called to develop committed and submitted men and women who excel in their service.